Benezivas/algobattle/README.md

-# Algorithmic Battle (Lab course at tcs.rwth-aachen.de)
+# Algorithmic Battle

 The lab course "Algorithmic Battle" is offered by the [Computer Science Theory group of RWTH Aachen University](https://tcs.rwth-aachen.de/) since 2019.
 This repository contains the necessary code and documentation to set up the lab course yourself.

 The idea of the lab is to pose several, usually NP-complete problems during the semester.